2e0byo/blog/content/post/carpentry/workbench2.md

 {{<figure src="/img/workbench2/legs-notched.jpg">}}

-The top cross piece had, I think, to be ripped to 6" from an 8" plank, which is rather hard work, particularly without a proper bench or the a decent ripsaw.
+The top cross piece had, I think, to be ripped to 6" from an 8" plank, which is rather hard work, particularly without a proper bench or a decent ripsaw.
 But with the £5 construction site saw we got there.
 There are two runners on top of the legs: